Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Introduction

-The analysis of the combined effect of the curvature of the dS background and the conical topology produced by the cosmic string in the vacuum expectation value (VEV) of the energy-momentum tensor, $\langle T_\mu^\nu\rangle$, associated with bosonic and fermionic fields, have been developed in \cite{BezerradeMello:2009} and \cite{BezerradeMello:2010}, respectively.
-Moreover, the analysis of induced azimuthal current, $\langle j^\phi\rangle$, associated with charged scalar bosonic and fermionic fields were presented in \cite{Mohammadi:2020} and \cite{Mohammadi:2014}, respectively.
+The analysis of the combined effects of the curvature of the dS background and the conical topology produced by the cosmic string in the vacuum expectation value (VEV) of the induced azimuthal current, $\langle j^\phi\rangle$, associated with a charged scalar field was presented in \cite{Mohammadi:2020}.
 Another type of vacuum polarization arises when boundaries are considered in the system.
 The imposition of boundary conditions on quantum fields changes the vacuum fluctuations, and result in additional shifts in the VEV of physical quantities, such as the energy-momentum tensor.
-In this sense the investigation of the VEV of the energy-momentum tensor in the dS background considering the presence of a cosmic string and a flat plate perpendicular to the string, has been developed in \cite{dosSantos:2023}.
+In this sense, the investigation of the VEV of the energy-momentum tensor and the field squared, associated with a charged massive scalar quantum field in the dS background considering the presence of a cosmic string and just one flat plate perpendicular to it, has been developed in \cite{dosSantos:2023}.

-In \cite{Elizalde:2010}, the authors calculated the Casimir effect induced by the presence of two parallel plates in dS spacetime.
-There it was imposed that the scalar field obeys Robin boundary condition on the plates.
-With the objective to extend these analyses, here, in this work, we decided to investigate the induced vacuum bosonic current considering the presence of a cosmic string and two plates perpendicular to it in dS background.
-Because the analysis of vacuum bosonic current induced by a cosmic string in the dS spacetime has been developed previously, our focus here is to investigate the contribution induced by the plates.